mseyfi/mseyfi.github.io/posts/LLM/FineTuning.md

 <div style="background-color: #f0f8ff; color: #555;font-weight: 485; padding: 20px; margin: 20px 0; border-radius: 8px; border: 1px solid #ccc;">
 In the landscape of Parameter-Efficient Fine-Tuning (PEFT), methods like Adapter Tuning modify the model's architecture by injecting new layers.
 Prefix-Tuning proposes an even less invasive idea: what if we could achieve specialized behavior without touching the model's architecture at all?

-The core idea is to freeze the entire pre-trained LLM and learn a small sequence of special, continuous vectors—a "prefix"—that we prepend to the input.
+The core idea is to freeze the entire pre-trained LLM and learn a small sequence of special, continuous vectors, a "prefix", that we prepend to the input.
 This learned prefix acts as an optimized set of instructions that steers the frozen LLM's attention and directs it to perform the desired task.<p></p>
 </div>

 ## [![ptune](https://img.shields.io/badge/Prompt--Tuning-Prompt_Tuning/Soft_Prompts-blue?style=for-the-badge&logo=github)](FineTuning/Prompt-Tuning)